urin/moove/README.md

 - If a line starts with `//`, the file and directory (and its contents) will be removed regardless of modification of the remaining part of the line.
 - Destination directories will be created automatically.
 - In case of line number change or collision, asks whether to re-edit or abort.
 Aborts without asking if `--oops` is specified.
+- With `--force`, an existing destination file (or symlink to a file) is overwritten without prompting.
+Errors if the destination is a directory or a symlink to a directory.
+- With `--force-dir`, an existing destination directory (or symlink to a directory) is also overwritten: on move, the destination is removed and replaced; on copy, the contents are merged.
+Implies `--force` for file destinations.
+Errors if the source is a symlink to a directory.

 ### Configuration 🎚